When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Delilah a Boy or Girl Name?

-• Dalila: The standard spelling in French, Italian, Spanish, Portuguese, and Slavic languages.
+• Dalila: The standard spelling in French, Italian, Spanish, Portuguese, and several Slavic languages.

-• Dalida: A variation found in France and Greece.
+• Dalida: A form found in France and Greece.

-• Delila: A simplified English variation (though the “h” ending is preferred by most).
+• Delila: A simplified English spelling, though the h ending is far more common in the US.

 Common Nicknames:

-• Della: A vintage standalone name that works perfectly as a short form.
+• Della: A vintage name in its own right that doubles as a short form.

-• Lily: A floral spin on the name.
+• Lily: A floral spin that barely changes the sound.

 Creative & Rare Nicknames: